wwPDB/protein-modification-extension/Standardizing_protein_modifications.md

 ## Introduction

-The standardization of protein modification handling ensures that there is a single correct approach to handling each protein modification that occurs within the PDB archive.
-However, there are many existing PDB entries that contain protein modifications which do not follow these handling conventions.
+The standardization of PCM handling ensures that there is a single correct approach to handling each PCM that occurs within the PDB archive.
+However, there are many existing PDB entries that contain PCMs which do not follow these handling conventions.

-As part of the protein modification remediation project, all entries containing protein modifications are being re-released to add the new protein modification data category described [here](Protein_modifications.md).
-During this process, any protein modifications that are incorrectly handled within a PDB entry are amended to ensure that they are consistently handled.
+As part of the PCM remediation project, all entries containing protein modifications are being re-released to add the new PCM data category described [here](Protein_modifications.md).
+During this process, any PCMs that are incorrectly handled within a PDB entry are amended to ensure that they are consistently handled.

-In this document, some examples are provided describing the processes that are being performed to standardize protein modification handling in PDB entries.
+In this document, some examples are provided describing the processes that are being performed to standardize PCM handling in PDB entries.

 The following datasets provide a list of all the standardization processes being
 performed: